M-Lef/flutter-web-dashboard/README.md

 # web-dashboard

-I made a simple project in flutter where i create a foncitonnal webapp.
+I made a simple project in flutter where i created a functional webapp.

 ## Getting Started